Garmin Oregon 700 Review

 The wireless ANT+ means you can connect to various sensors such as your heart rate monitor or cycling cadence sensors.

 The compass feature is self-explanatory; however, it’s worth noting that as it’s a 3-axis compass, it works whether you’re stationary or moving.

 The battery life appears to hold up to the claim of 16 hours if you use specific options, i.e. use the ‘battery saver’ function.
-With this feature, the screen will turn off as soon as the backlight does meaning that your battery life will last longer.
-The use of waypoints and
+With this feature, the screen will turn off as soon as the backlight does, meaning that your battery life will last longer.

 The TracBack feature is worthy of a separate mention as it has proven to be very useful.
-It gets you back to the point you started using the same route, albeit in reverse.
-In other words, if you have parked your car in a location that may be difficult to find, perhaps you’re a little forgetful like me, or you were just too keen to get on the trails quickly; then this feature will get you back there safely.
+It gets you back to the point where you started using exactly the same route, albeit in reverse.
+In other words, if you have parked your car in a location that may be difficult to find, perhaps you’re a little forgetful like me, or you were just too keen to get on the trails quickly; then this feature will get you back there without any fuss.

 If you’re in the market for a multi-activity touchscreen handheld GPS then, this Garmin Oregon 700 review should help you in your decision.
 It’s undoubtedly an excellent device that is an accurate and small device that’s easy to carry around.
 It’s a great device to go geocaching with, particularly as you can access geocaching live on the fly.
-There’s also plenty of customisations available from the IQ store so you can have the device performing to your taste.
+There are also plenty of customizations available from the IQ store, so you can have the device performing to your taste.

-If we were to be critical of the Oregon 700, then it’s probably fair to say that it tries to be all things to all people.
+If we were to be critical of in this Garmin Oregon 700 review, then it’s probably fair to say that it tries to be all things to all people.
 For example, if you want a cycling GPS, then it’s perhaps worth considering a dedicated device such as the Edge range.
 On the other hand, if you are looking for an all-rounder of a device that has a responsive touchscreen, then look no further.

 - Excellent multi-activity device